nusofthq/avchat-documentation/_includes/features.md

 FMS 3.5 or higher is required for recording in `.mp4` format and streaming with H.264 encoding.

-<div class="alert alert-info" role="alert">FMS will automatically record .mp4 files if the video codec used is H.264 or .flv  files if Sorenson Spark is set.</div>
+<div class="alert alert-info" role="alert">AMS/FMS will automatically record .mp4 files if the video codec used is H.264 or .flv  files if Sorenson Spark is set.</div>

-<div class="alert alert-warning" role="alert">For compatibility with the H.264 video codec, FMS requires the NellyMoser ASAO audio codec to be set.
+<div class="alert alert-warning" role="alert">For compatibility with the H.264 video codec, AMS/FMS requires the NellyMoser ASAO audio codec to be set.
 Using Speex may cause some files in some cases to not have audio.</div>

-You will find the new .flv/.mp4  files in FMS/applications/avchat30/streams/\_definst\_.
+You will find the new `.flv/.mp4`  files in `FMS/applications/avchat30/streams/_definst_`.

-The flv/mp4  files are named like this: username+ “\_”+ unique user id assigned by AMS/FMS + “\_”+ timestamp (from when the user connected to AMS/FMS).
+The `flv/mp4`  files are named like this: username+ “\_”+ unique user id assigned by AMS/FMS + “\_”+ timestamp (from when the user connected to AMS/FMS).

 On Wowza